TheKicker/rocket-downrange/README.md

 <hr>
 <br>
-<strong>Work in Progress (WIP)</strong> - Had an issue on the 'Home' page of the site where an error in the console is logged for both Oppy and Curiousity API's.
+<strong>Unsecure images from NASA API</strong> - Had an issue on the 'Home' page of the site where an error in the console is logged for both Oppy and Curiousity API's.

 I think I have tracked this down to how I am calling bits of information out of the endpoints for the JSON response.
 The browser does not like the [0] added to return the first photo/details from the array.
 I cannot however remove the zero because then the entire component vanishes.